AMReX-Codes/amrex/Docs/sphinx_documentation/source/ManagingGridHierarchy.rst

 Another popular input is :cpp:`blocking_factor`.
 The value of :cpp:`blocking_factor` constrains grid creation in that in that each grid must be divisible by :cpp:`blocking_factor`.

+There is one more default behavior to be aware of.
+There is a Boolean in [Amr.cpp; also in AmrCore??] called :cpp:`refine_grid_layout` that defaults to true but can be over-ridden in the inputs file.
+If :cpp:`refine_grid_layout` is true and the number of grids created is lower than the number of processors (Ngrids < Nprocs), then grids will be further subdivided until Ngrids >= Nprocs.

+Caveat: if subdividing the grids to achieve Ngrids >= Nprocs would violate the :cpp:`blocking_factor` criterion then additional grids are not created and the number of grids will remain less than the number of processors

 Notes:
  - :cpp:`n_cell` must be given as three separate integers, one for each coordinate direction.
  - if :cpp:`max_grid_size` is specified as a single integer *m* then each grid at each level must